micahsellis/Connect4/readme.md

 This version of connect 4 is deployed via GitHub Pages.
 You can try out the game yourself by following this link: https://micahsellis.github.io/Connect4/
+The recommended browser to play this game is Chrome.

 ## Next Steps: